matrix-org/go-neb/README.md

 }
 ```

-The `PublicKeyPEM` must be manually inserted into the "Application Links" section under
+The `ConsumerKey`, `ConsumerSecret`, `ConsumerName` and `PublicKeyPEM` must be manually inserted
-JIRA Admin Settings by a JIRA admin on the target JIRA installation.
-Once that is complete,
+into the "Application Links" section under JIRA Admin Settings by a JIRA admin on the target
-users can OAuth on the target JIRA installation.
+JIRA installation.
+Once that is complete, users can OAuth on the target JIRA installation.

 ### Make a request for JIRA Auth